On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Impact Statement

 \section{Impact Statement}

-This work presents a fundamental theoretical limitation of constant-depth attention architectures, demonstrating their inability to inherently model non-solvable spatial dynamics (e.g., 3D rotations) due to circuit complexity constraints.
+This work presents a fundamental theoretical limitation of constant-depth Transformer architectures, demonstrating their inability to inherently model non-solvable spatial dynamics (e.g., 3D rotations) due to circuit complexity constraints.

 \textbf{Safety and Reliability in Embodied AI.} As Vision Transformers are increasingly adopted as backbones for robotics and autonomous driving, our findings serve as a critical caution.
 We establish that standard ViTs, without recurrent depth or specific geometric inductive biases, effectively rely on shallow approximation rather than true algorithmic execution of spatial laws.
-In safety-critical applications—such as robotic manipulation or autonomous navigation—relying on such ``pattern matching'' representations could lead to unpredictable failures when the system encounters long-horizon compositional transformations not densely covered in training data.
-Our work suggests that, for these domains, hybrid architectures or explicit geometric modules are necessary to ensure logical robustness.
+In safety-critical applications---such as robotic manipulation or autonomous navigation---relying on such ``pattern matching'' representations could lead to unpredictable failures when the system encounters long-horizon compositional transformations not densely covered in training data.
+Our work suggests that, in these domains, incorporating hybrid modules or drawing inspiration from principles underlying biological navigation systems may be necessary to ensure logical robustness.

 \textbf{Resource Efficiency and Environmental Impact.} By proving an intrinsic complexity barrier ($\mathsf{TC^0}$ vs. $\mathsf{NC^1}$), we highlight the futility of attempting to solve complex spatial reasoning solely via data scaling or parameter scaling within fixed-depth architectures.
 This theoretical insight has the potential to reduce the carbon footprint of AI research by steering the community away from resource-intensive brute-force training for tasks that are architecturally unsolvable, instead encouraging the design of more logically expressive and parameter-efficient models.